• Skip to primary navigation

 Why you'll love it

-This is one of the most requested skillet chicken recipes in my household.
-It's quick and easy to prepare on any old weeknight, and it has the juiciest tender pan fried chicken and a simple garlic butter sauce that's made ridiculously tasty with the addition of Cajun seasoning.
+This Cajun chicken recipe is sure to make to the rotation.
+It’s quick and easy to prepare on any old weeknight, and it has the juiciest tender pan-fried chicken and a simple garlic butter sauce that’s made ridiculously tasty with the addition of Cajun seasoning.

 I can't resist garlic butter, and it's even better jazzed up with Cajun flavors.
 This is like the best of both worlds, and I'm so excited I decided to combine the two of them and make the most irresistible Cajun butter sauce!